 The balloon ascended at a rate of approximately 1,000 ft/min (5.0 m/s) and reached float altitude after approximately 2 hours.
 During the ascent, the flight controller at Palestine maintained a constant contact with ATC.
-Data from the onboard navigational system were continuously given to ATC so that air traffic in the area could be vectored around the balloon.
+Data from the onboard navigational system was continuously given to ATC so that air traffic in the area could be vectored around the balloon.

 After the balloon had been launched, solar cell voltages interspersed with reference calibration voltages and thermistor voltages were fed into the telemetry system.
 These voltages were converted to PCM and were transmitted to the NSBF ground station along with the navigational, altitude, and other information from the CIP.
-At the ground station, they were decoded, recorded, and displayed in real time for monitoring of the flight.
-The balloon reached float altitude at 1546 GMT, which was approximately 3 hours before solar noon.
-The tracker was turned on by telemetry command a few minutes after reaching float altitude.
-Tracker operation was monitored by observing the telemetered values for voltage of the battery supply driving the tracker motors, the output of the on-sun indicator, and the outputs of about half the solar cell modules.
-Data were recorded from time of launch at 1356 GMT through 1906 GMT, when the flight was terminated.
+At the ground station, the signals were decoded, recorded, and displayed in real time for monitoring of the flight.
+The balloon reached float altitude at 1500 GMT, which was approximately 3 hours before solar noon.
+The tracker was turned on by telemetry command about 20 minutes before reaching float altitude.
+Tracker operation was monitored by observing the output of the on-sun indicator and the outputs of about half the solar cell modules.
+Data was recorded from time of launch at 1259 GMT through 1811 GMT, when the flight was terminated.
 Solar noon occurred at approximately 1842 GMT for this flight.